Snehil2103/Physical-Design-workshop/README.md

   1. Run picorv32a design synthesis using OpenLANE flow and generate necessary outputs.
   2. Calculate the Flipflop ratio

-     Fliplop ratio = Number of D-Flipflops/Total number of cells

-1. Picorv32a design synthesis using OpenLANE
+1.Picorv32a design synthesis using OpenLANE

 Commands to invoke the OpenLANE flow to perform synthesis